bhachauk/bhachauk.github.io/master_navs/about/about.md

 ###### 2015
 {: .timeline .show}

-- Graduated in B.E (Electronics and Communication Engineering) from **[Government College of Engineering, Tirunelveli](http://www.gcetly.ac.in/)** with the thesis submission on Railway Security System with Wireless Communication.
+- Graduated with first class in B.E (Electronics and Communication Engineering) from **[Government College of Engineering, Tirunelveli](http://www.gcetly.ac.in/)** also with the thesis submission on Advancing The Railway Security Systems with Wireless Communication.
 {: .timeline .show}

 ###### 2014
 {: .timeline .show}

-- Did Initial-Level Projects related Automated Vehicle Using <mark>Arduino</mark> and submitted as a mini-project.
+- Did competition level projects related on Automated Vehicle Using <mark>Arduino</mark> and submitted as a mini-project.
 {: .timeline .show}

 ###### 2013